Quick Teriyaki Prawns are the perfect midweek fakeaway dinner, this stir fry garlic, ginger & chilli and can be on your table in 20 minutes.

 The local takeaway will be hard-pushed to deliver quicker than you can make these teriyaki prawns at home.
 The fact that they are freshly cooked means that they will taste better too!

-I also like to add a little vinegar to add something extra to the flavour, I choose Chinkiang Vinegar.
+I also like to add a little vinegar to my teriyaki sauces to add something extra to the flavour, I choose Chinkiang Vinegar.
 A glorious Chinese black vinegar that I use in lots of recipes!

 Frequently Asked Questions